Workers' Party of Turkey (2017): First and second TİPs in the 1960s and 1970s

-The Split in the Communist Party of Turkey and the Foundation of Third TİP
+Split in the Communist Party of Turkey and foundation of the third TİP

 The current TİP was reborn in 2017 out of a split in the Communist Party of Turkey (TKP), which dates back three years earlier.
 After the Gezi Park protests in Turkey, in 2014, some organizational and ideological disagreements arose among the members of the Central Committee of the TKP.
-Several prominent members of the comittee, including former party-president Erkan Baş and Metin Çulhaoğlu, left the party and established the People's Communist Party of Turkey (HTKP).
+Several prominent members of the committee, including former party-president Erkan Baş and Metin Çulhaoğlu, left the party and established the People's Communist Party of Turkey (HTKP).
 A year later, the party also became one of the founders of the United June Movement (BHH), a political coalition of left-wing, communist, and socialist parties in Turkey.

 However, HTKP faced internal strife in 2015 as a result of a dispute over the party's support for Peoples' Democratic Party (HDP) in the upcoming general elections, leading to another split and the foundation of Communist Movement of Turkey (TKH), a faction strongly criticized such decision.
 In 2017, the remaining cadres under the leadership of Erkan Baş decided to rename the party as TİP, and laid claims to the historical legacy of former TİPs.

 The declaration document laying out the foundation of the TİP has been signed by 146 people, including Erkan Baş, Barış Atay, Tuncay Çelen, Metin Çulhaoğlu, previous TİP and TKP members, various representatives from mass organizations and trade unions, workers, students, and academics.
 The party was officially founded on 7 November 2017.
 In 2018, the Constitutional Court of Turkey gave its approval for the party to use its name, as the party had previously been banned and outlawed in the 1970s.

-From the General Elections of 2018 onwards
+From the 2018 general elections onwards

-2018 General Elections
+2018 general elections

 For the Turkish parliamentary election of 2018, the party decided to collaborate with the Peoples' Democratic Party (HDP).
-This was primarily because the newly-established TİP was ineligible to run candidates at that time due to the election law in Turkey.
+This was primarily because the newly established TİP was ineligible to run candidates at that time due to the election law in Turkey.
 The electoral alliance allowed it to be represented in the Turkish parliament by two MPs who have been elected on HDP lists.
 The chairperson, Erkan Baş was elected from Istanbul's first electoral district whereas the deputy chairperson, Barış Atay, was elected from Hatay province.
 Likewise, in the presidential election, the TİP endorsed the candidacy of Selahattin Demirtaş, the co-leader of HDP who had been imprisoned since 2016.

 In the following years, the TİP welcomed new MPs.
-First, Ahmet Şık, an investigative journalist and trade unionist, resigned from HDP, and soon afterward, joined the party in April 2021.
+First, Ahmet Şık, an investigative journalist and trade unionist, resigned from HDP and soon joined the party in April 2021.
 Lastly, Republican People's Party's (CHP) İstanbul deputy and lawyer, Sera Kadıgil, announced her resignation in June 2021, and she joined the TİP, increasing the total number of party's MPs to four.